U-C-S/U-C-S/README.md

 ### About....
 - Student at the National Institute of Engineering, Mysore
-- Speaks English and Telugu
+- Speaks English and Telugu (Native)
 - 🎮PC , 🚴Cycling , 🏞Geography
 - Atleast I can write some good *HTML , CSS , JavaScript*
 - Currently thinking to learn *C# , TypeScript*